grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 - Load and show Prometheus rule files
 - Interact with individual rule groups in the Mimir ruler
 - Manipulate local rule files

+Some of the functionality that `mimirtool rules` offers is also available as a GitHub Action.
+For more information, refer to the [documentation of Mimirtool Github Action](https://github.com/grafana/mimir/blob/main/operations/mimir-rules-action/README.md).

 #### List rules